chocolatey/choco-wiki/ChocolateyFAQs.md

 <a id="markdown-i-have-not-received-my-license" name="i-have-not-received-my-license"></a>
 ### I have not received my license.
 The license email is sent from a support email at chocolatey dot io with an xml file (the license) attachment within 1-3 business days.
-If it has been 3 business days and you have not received your business license, please reach through the [sales contact](https://chocolatey.org/contact) (or any method you may already have for contacting sales) to get this resolved.
+If it has been 3 business days and you have not received your business license, please reach through the [sales contact](https://chocolatey.org/contact) (choose "Other") (or any method you may already have for contacting sales) to get this resolved.

 Any number of things could have happened: